github/docs/content/issues/tracking-your-work-with-issues/filtering-and-searching-issues-and-pull-requests.md

 ## Filtering issues and pull requests

+Please note that currently there is no way to filter issues without having keyboard plugged into your computer.
+Issues do not provide filter button.
+If you are mouse-only user you can not use filters.

 Issues and pull requests come with a set of default filters you can apply to organize your listings.

 {% data reusables.search.requested_reviews_search %}